dimitry-ishenko-casparcg/osc/README.md

 ## OSC Server

-OSC server -- the one receiving the packets -- usually will:
+OSC server—the one receiving the packets—usually will:

  - receive a packet;
  - parse it to get an instance of `osc::element`;